LuisGonzalez2014/Android_Projects/README.md

   - APPGESTOSQR: App to detect a pattern with your fingers and start QR code recognition.
   - APPFOTOBRUJULA: App to enter a cardinal point that guide the mobile and shoot a photo in this orientation.
   - APPMOVIMIENTOSONIDO: App to play a sound when performing a specific movement.
+  - APPMETALDETECT: App to detect metal near to the smartphone.